 United Nations Development Corporation (the "Corporation") is a public benefit corporation established under Chapter 345, Laws of the State of New York, 1968, as amended (the "Act").
-The Corporation was created for the purpose of planning and developing facilities for United Nations ("UN") related activities within a defined "United Nations development district" in the vicinity of UN Headquarters in New York City.
+The Corporation was created to undertake coordinated development of office space and other facilities within a defined "United Nations development district" in the area of the United Nations headquarters in The City of New York (the "City") needed for the official international community in the City, including the United Nations (the "UN"), missions to the UN and UN-related programs and activities.